 As a member of the California Community College Athletics Association, Gavilan College is proud of its rich tradition in intercollegiate athletics.
-Representing the Coast Conference, Gavilan College offers six (6) intercollegiate athletic programs: Volleyball, Basketball and Softball; and for men: Baseball, Football, Basketball and Soccer.
+Representing the Coast Conference, Gavilan College offers six (6) intercollegiate athletic programs: basketball and softball; for women and for men: baseball, football, basketball and soccer.

 Students wishing to participate in any of the intercollegiate athletic programs must be enrolled in and attending a minimum of 12 units during the season of competition with nine units applying towards a degree program.
 To be eligible for a second season of competition, students must have passed a minimum of 24 units, have 18 apply towards a degree program, and maintained a cumulative 2.0 grade point average.
-In addition, second year participants must also have an official Student Education Plan on file within the Director of Athletics' Office prior to the start of the second season.
-Coordinate with the Athletic Counselor to complete your Student Education Plan.
+In addition, all participants must have an official Student Education Plan on file within the office of the Dean of Kinesiology and Athletics prior to the start of the first season.
+Coordinate with the athletic counselor to complete your Student Education Plan.